On the physical process first law for dynamical black holes: First law for dynamical black holes in Einstein-Gauss-Bonnet gravity

 where $\alpha$ is a dimensionful coupling constant with dimension $(\textrm{length})^{2}$.
 One can write down an expression for the entropy associated with black holes in Einstein-Gauss-Bonnet gravity as \cite{Jacobson:1993xs},

 where $~^{(D-2)}R$ stands for the intrinsic Ricci scalar of the $(D-2)$ dimensional cross section of the horizon.
-Note that when $\alpha =0$, $\rho$ becomes unity and one recovers the $(\textrm{area}/4)$ law for \gr.
+Note that when $\alpha =0$, $\rho$ vanishes and one recovers the $(\textrm{area}/4)$ law for \gr.
 One can easily compute the change in entropy due to the dynamical evolution of the event horizon triggered by in falling matter.
-This can be computed by evaluating the change in the entropy along the null generator $k^{a}$ parametrised by affine parameter $\lambda$ and leads to the expression,
+This can be computed by evaluating the change in the entropy along the null generator $k^{a}$ parametrized by affine parameter $\lambda$ and leads to the expression,

-where $\vartheta_{(k)}$ is the analog of expansion $\Theta_{(k)}$ in Einstein-Gauss-Bonnet gravity.
+where $\vartheta_{k}$ is the analog of the expansion $\theta_{k}$ in Einstein-Gauss-Bonnet gravity.
 One can apply the integration by parts method and hence separate out a total divergence from the above integral.
-This essentially results into,
+This essentially results in,

-In order to arrive at the above expression we have neglected all the quadratic terms in $\Theta _{(k)}$, as we are working under quasi-stationary approximation.
-Among the terms in the boundary, the $d\rho/d\lambda$ essentially depends on how $~^{(D-2)}R$ changes along the null generators.
+In order to arrive at the above expression we have neglected all the quadratic terms in $\theta _{(k)}$, as we are working under quasi-stationary approximation.
+Among the terms in the boundary, the $d\rho/d\lambda$ term essentially depends on how $~^{(D-2)}R$ changes along the null generators.
 Since $~^{(D-2)}R$ depends on the metric $q_{ab}$ projected on to the $(D-2)$ dimensional cross section of the horizon it follows that change of $~^{(D-2)}R$ is essentially related to $dq^{ab}/d\lambda$.
 This is nothing but the extrinsic curvature of the surface generated by the space of null generators.
-Thus one may obtain,
+Thus one obtains,

-where $\sigma ^{ab}_{(k)}$ corresponds to shear tensor associated with the null generator $k^{a}$ and the surface terms are neglected as these do not contribute in the linearised order of perturbations.
-Regarding the bulk term, which corresponds to $d\vartheta_{(k)}/d\lambda$, it is possible to simplify it considerably by keeping in mind the approximations under which we are working.
+where $\sigma ^{ab}_{(k)}$ is the shear tensor associated with the null generator $k^{a}$.
+Regarding the bulk term, which corresponds to $d\vartheta_{k}/d\lambda$, it is possible to simplify it considerably by keeping in mind the approximations under which we are working.
 In particular one can show that this term is nothing but $-8\pi T_{ab}k^{a}k^{b}$ \cite{Kolekar:2012tq}, alike the corresponding scenario in \gr.
-Finally, we arrive at the following expression for the change in entropy for the Einstein-Gauss-Bonnet gravity as,
+Finally, we arrive at the following expression for the change in entropy for the Einstein-Gauss-Bonnet gravity,